 Grown tall and lean, which earned him the nickname Slim, Grover stood 6-feet-4 and weighed 190 pounds.
 Before long, he and his younger brother, Lou, a lefthanded pitcher, were starring on the local sandlots.
 Both would make it to the majors; Lou made 20 appearances with the St. Louis Cardinals in 1911-12.

 Grover signed his first professional contract with the Decatur Commodores of the Three-I League at the age of 22 in 1907, but after just one lackluster appearance, he was farmed out to the Mattoon Giants of the low-level Eastern Illinois League.
 He was the ace of the Giants’ pennant-winning staff, winning 33 games and losing 10 with a stellar ERA of 0.93.
 He also struck out a whopping 458 batters in 388 innings, including 17 in one game,4, and his speed clearly made him the class of the league.
 He had notched seven more strikeouts in his one game with Decatur, giving him the record total of 465.5

 During that season, he also married Honora “Nora” Soulon, the daughter of a French-born blacksmith who had settled in Odin.
 They had two daughters, Ruth (born 1908) and Irma (1911.)

 Recalled to the Commodores in 1908, Lowdermilk went 12-10 but also began to exhibit the wildness that plagued him for the rest of his career.
 In 217 innings, he walked 124 batters.
 Although few could hit his fastball, professional batters learned to be patient and wait for him to throw one across the plate.
-In 1909 he tossed a no-hitter against Peoria, but he allowed two runs in the third inning when he walked two batters and hit another.5 The St. Louis Cardinals were intrigued enough by Lowdermilk’s potential to purchase his contract for $2,500 in July.6
+In 1909 he tossed a no-hitter against Peoria, but he allowed two runs in the third inning when he walked two batters and hit another.6 The St. Louis Cardinals were intrigued enough by Lowdermilk’s potential to purchase his contract for $2,500 in July.7

 Lowdermilk made an inauspicious major-league debut for the Cardinals, on July 3 in the second game of a doubleheader against the Cincinnati Reds, walking four batters and recording a wild pitch in 2⅓ innings.
 In seven appearances for St. Louis, he finished with an 0-2 record, a 6.21 ERA, and 30 walks in 29 innings.
 After he had a poor spring training with the Cardinals in 1910, manager Roger Bresnahan sent him to the Springfield (Illinois) Senators of the Three-I League.